Blind Boy Paxton

 How we met:

-Mark first met this amazing musicians while recording with Keb Mo´.
+Mark first met this amazing musician while recording with Keb Mo´.
 His soul and charisma were immediately apparent, and we couldn’t wait to start working with him!